biologist79/ESPuino/README.md

 * Why 3.3V?
 Because: if you plan to use battery-mode with a LiPo, there's no 5 V available (unless USB is connected).
 That's why my design's focus is on 3.3 V. If you want to use 5 V - do so, but be advised it's not compatible with LiPo-battery-mode.
 The Mosfet-circuit for saving power in deepsleep (see [Lolin32-schematics](https://github.com/biologist79/ESPuino/blob/master/PCBs/Wemos%20Lolin32/Pictures/Tonuino%20V2-Schematics.pdf) as reference) works as well for 5 V.
 * MAX98357a: provides more power at 5 V but also runs at 3.3 V. Anyway: it's still loud enough (in my opinion).
-* Neopixel: specification says it needs 5 V but also runs at 3.3 V.
+* Neopixel: specification says it needs 5 V but runs at 3.3 V as well.
 * RC522: needs 3.3 V (don't power with 5 V!)
 * PN5180: at 3.3 V make sure to connect both 5 V and 3.3 V-pins to 3.3 V.
 * SD: needs 3.3 V but if voltage-regulator is onboard, it can be connected to 5 V as well